Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Controller and Observer Design

 where ${L_{v1}}(t),{L_{v2}}(t),{L_{v3}}(t),{L_{v4}}(t)$ are formulated the same as (15) and $m>2$.

-\begin{theorem} Considering the tracking error system (50) subject to time-varying lumped disturbance, the proposed control law (52) guarantees that the tracking error can fast converge to a region of the origin in finite time. \end{theorem} \begin{proof} The proof will also be divided into two steps.
-In \textbf{Step 1}, we will prove that the $\dot s$ can fast converge to a region of the origin in finite time.
-In \textbf{Step 2}, we prove that when $\left| {{{\dot s}_v}} \right| \le \Delta $ the states of system (50) will converge to a region of the origin in finite time.
+\begin{theorem} Considering the tracking error system (49) subject to time-varying lumped disturbance, the proposed control law (51) guarantees that the tracking error can fast converge to a region of the origin in finite time. \end{theorem} \begin{proof} We will adopt two steps to complete the proof.
+In \textbf{Step 1}, we will prove that the $\dot s$ can fast converge to a neighborhood of the origin in finite time.
+In \textbf{Step 2}, we prove that the tracking error $e_1$ will converge to a neighborhood of the origin in finite time when $\left| {{{\dot s}_v}} \right| \le \Delta_1$.

-\textbf{Step 1.} Taking the derivative of (51),we can obtain
+\textbf{Step 1.} Taking the derivative of (50),we can obtain

-Substituting (50) and (52) into (53) leads to
+Substituting (49) and (51) into (52) leads to

 We define an intermediate variable